Ripon Millenary Festival: First steps

 On 4 January 1886, the Vicar of Trinity Church asked what the parish of Ripon had to look forward to on the millenary of the granting of a charter of incorporation to Ripon by King Alfred.
-By 26 February 1986, the Mayor received a request signed by leading figures in the town to convene a public meeting to discuss a celebration of the millenary.
+By 26 February 1886, the Mayor received a request signed by leading figures in the town to convene a public meeting to discuss a celebration of the millenary.
 A general plan for the celebration was laid out in a statement by the festival committee on 26 March 1886.
 There was some resistance from the corporation, but a public meeting was held on 12 April 1886.
 The executive committee of the festival met on 22 April finally settled on the name of the festival.
 The committee sent a delegation to meet with Lord Ripon who: agreed to allow the use of his grounds; indicated what dates in August would suit him; became with Lady Ripon, a patron of the festival; and became a guarantor for the festival.

 In May, Mr D'Arcy Ferris attended the meeting of the festival committee, and gave a detailed statement of how he would carry out the festival.
 On 19 May 1886, D'Arcy Ferris accepted the post of Master of the Revels for a fee of 30 guineas plus 10% of any profits.
 Thence forward, planning went on at a frantic pace.
-In the event, D'Arcy Ferris was paid £68 10s, bring his fee of 30 guineas, his profit share, and a gratuity of £15 from a grateful committee.
+In the event, D'Arcy Ferris was paid £68 10s, being his fee of 30 guineas, his profit share, and a gratuity of £15 from a grateful committee.